BoskieBuenos/agraph/README.md

       \node2
 ```
 #### Multisegment edges
-Edges can be build out of multiple characters.
+Edges can be built out of multiple characters.
 ```
     node1---node2   node1
                       |      node2